Re-living Past Moments

 Unquestionably, the brightness of the night as well as the intrinsic superiority of the countryside absolved us.
 We talked till the twilight appeared.
 The moon, the clear night and the gentleness of that night made this experience a unique one.

-The shaping Into Adulthood
+The Shaping into Adulthood

 My teenage years were an exciting period of my life.
 Not only did I explore the world around me and begin to understand some basic skills of life, I had a great relationship with my cousins.
 We explored food, nature love and life together.
 My view of life changed from the little cocoon I was raised into a wider, clearer and more fulfilling vision.